AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/03-commands.md

 - _NTC between physical areas outside adequacy patch (set to null / local values)_
 - _Price taking order (DENS / Load)_
 - _Include hurdle cost in CSR optimization (false / true)_
-- _Check SCR cost function value prior and after CSR (false / true)_
+- _Check CSR cost function value prior and after CSR (false / true)_
 - _Thresholds:_
     - _Initiate curtailment sharing rule_
     - _Display local maching rule violations_
     - _Relax CSR variable boundaries_

 - **Advanced parameters** Advanced Parameters allow to adjust the simulation behavior regarding issues that are more numerical than physical.
 The set of parameters is study-specific and can be updated at any time.